AnonymousAuthor000/code402/README.md

 ## Run CustomDLCoder

 (1) Test our method on SqueezeNet model.
-You can also change the test model (set '--model_name=fruit' to use the fruit.tflite model in the 'tflite_model' folder).
+You can also change the test model (e.g., set '--model_name=fruit' to use the fruit.tflite model in the 'tflite_model' folder).
 All models are compatible with the baseline (the provided tflite cmake project).

 ```
 python main.py --model_name=squeezenet